znthsol/fantom/README.md

 # Fantom - AI-Powered Smart Search Microservice

-Fantom is an intelligent search microservice that combines multiple search algorithms with AI-powered relevance scoring to deliver highly accurate search results.
+Fantom is an intelligent search microservice that combines efficient caching with advanced sorting algorithms and AI-powered reranking to deliver highly accurate search results.
 It's designed to be easily integrated into existing applications, particularly useful for platforms that need to enhance their search capabilities.

 ## Features

-- **Multiple Search Algorithms**:
-  - BM25: Traditional information retrieval algorithm optimized for document search
-  - Fuzzy Search: Flexible matching for typo-tolerant searches
-  - Field-weighted scoring for different content types
+- **Efficient Caching Layer**:
+  - Redis Cache for fast, in-memory storage and retrieval
-- **Redis Integration**: Fast, in-memory storage for search data
+  - Optimized for high-throughput search operations
+- **Smart Search Pipeline**:
+  - Initial fast retrieval using Redis Cache
+  - Advanced sorting algorithms for preliminary ranking
+  - GPT-4 mini powered reranking for final result ordering
+- **Field-weighted scoring**: Customize importance of different fields in search results
+- **Scoped Tagging**: Advanced filtering capabilities with scoped tags
 - **API Key Authentication**: Secure access control
-- **Configurable Field Weights**: Customize importance of different fields in search results
-- **Scoped Tagging**: Advanced filtering capabilities with scoped tags

 ## Architecture

 Fantom operates as a microservice with the following components:

-1. **Data Storage**: Uses Redis as the primary storage engine
+1. **Data Storage**: Uses Redis Cache as the primary storage engine
+   - Chosen over Redis Search and vector search for its simplicity and performance
+   - Provides fast, in-memory access to search data
+   - Enables efficient caching of frequently accessed results
-2. **Search Engine**: Implements multiple search algorithms with configurable weights
+2. **Search Pipeline**:
+   - Initial retrieval using Redis Cache for fast data access
+   - Advanced sorting algorithms for preliminary result ranking
+   - GPT-4 mini powered reranking for final result ordering
 3. **API Layer**: RESTful endpoint for search operations
 4. **Data Ingestion**: Scripts for processing and storing searchable content